 Professor Bozanic joined the Fisher College of Business as an Assistant Professor of Accounting in 2011.
 He earned his Ph.D. in Business Administration (Accounting) from The Pennsylvania State University.
 He holds an M.A. degree in Economics from The University of Michigan and a B.A. degree from the University of California at Berkeley.
 Prior to his doctoral work, he worked for Wells Fargo as an internal financial consultant and product manager in San Francisco.

 Professor Bozanic teaches financial statement analysis at Fisher to our undergraduate and graduate (MAcc, MBA, and SMF) students.
 He has also taught intermediate financial accounting as well as introductory financial and managerial accounting.
 His primary research interests are in the areas of corporate disclosure, debt contracting, information intermediaries, and regulation.
-Professor Bozanic’s research has been published in the Journal of Accounting Research, Contemporary Accounting Research, and Accounting, Organizations, and Society.
+Professor Bozanic’s research has been published in the Journal of Accounting Research, Review of Accounting Studies, Contemporary Accounting Research, and Accounting, Organizations, and Society.

 Professor Bozanic is currently a Research Fellow at The National Center for the Middle Market.